 As our Vietnam discoveries come to a close I find myself comparing this country to a strong and beautiful woman with a difficult history.
 Scared by the ravages of war she is now slowly coming back to life.
 She is letting go of her painful past and moving forward.
 Vietnam will reveal her true beauty to only those who are willing to meet her with an open mind.

 Are you ready to hit the streets in Hanoi?
 Relax, enjoy the sunshine on your back and the beauty of Halong Bay as you cruise its waters?
 Eat tasty local food and shop to your heart’s content?
 Then, rejoice!
-We’re heading back to Vietnam IN MARCH 2017!
+We’re heading back to Vietnam IN JUNE 2018!
+Plus, we’re exploring Cambodia too, learning to cook local dishes and walking inside the world-famous Angkor temples.
 Click here for more information and to book your spot now!

 Malita Crasto walks a tight rope, in trying to strike a balance between her work and travels.
 She chooses to explore the offbeat and unknown, and loves living the local life during her journeys.
 Her blog ‘Don & The Travel Mafia‘ records her journeys and adventures.